Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 13.31.02 UTC
+- WIB: Minggu, 16 Februari 2025 14.23.02 UTC
-- WITA: Minggu, 16 Februari 2025 14.31.02 UTC
+- WITA: Minggu, 16 Februari 2025 15.23.02 UTC
-- WIT: Minggu, 16 Februari 2025 15.31.02 UTC
+- WIT: Minggu, 16 Februari 2025 16.23.02 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship